 Amsterdam is frequently ranked high in lists of the most bicycle-friendly cities in the world.
 In fact, its bike lanes are considered part of its identity.

-To fully immerse yourself in the ways of the Dutch, rent “bakfiets” (or family bikes) and pedal your way through the city.
+To fully immerse yourself in the ways of the Dutch, rent a “bakfiets” (or family bikes) and pedal your way through the city.
 It’s relatively safe as the bike lanes are laid out properly, and four-wheeled vehicle drivers are very much accustomed to having bikes around.

 The Guardian also suggests cycling through the countryside to enjoy postcard-like landscape views complete with windmills and waterways in the distance.
 You can even stop by a Dutch village and try some classic Dutch apple pie.